-Keep that in mind when choosing a name so that you don’t risk your being rejected.
+Keep that in mind when choosing a business name so that you don’t risk your Articles of Organization being rejected.

-If you already formed your in another state and are now expanding to a different state, then you will be completing an “Application to Register” rather than an .
+If you already formed your LLC in another state and are now expanding to a different state, then you will be completing an “Application to Register” rather than an Articles of Organization.

-You are going to be registering an existing as a “foregin LLC” or foreign limited liability company.
+You are going to be registering an existing LLC as a “foregin LLC” or foreign limited liability company.

-are filed with a state government, but many counties and cities also have their own licensing and zoning requirements.
+Articles of organization are filed with a state government, but many counties and cities also have their own business licensing and zoning requirements.

-Each must meet the specific requirements for the area in which it will do .
+Each LLC entity must meet the specific requirements for the area in which it will do business.

 Some industries, most notably food service and child care, are more heavily regulated than others.

-Many states will provide a “file-in-the-blank” form for filling out and .
+Many states will provide a “file-in-the-blank” form for filling out and filing articles.

-Each state has its own state which you can lookup by state here.
+Each state has its own state filing fee which you can lookup by state here.

-The answer is yes, you can change your ‘s .
+The answer is yes, you can change your company’s articles of organization.

-This is called a which is simply a modified version of the original.
+This is called a Restated articles of organization which is simply a modified version of the original.

-Some reasons could be a or physical update, change in registered agent or registered office, change in entity type, add or remove an llc member or business owner, or dissolution of the business,
+Some reasons could be a mailing address or physical address update, change in registered agent or registered office, change in entity type, add or remove an llc member or business owner, or dissolution of the business,

 Once your articles are filed and approved, they become a legal document and your business become a legal entity.

-Your are bound by the state laws under which they were formed.
+Your llc’s articles are bound by the state laws under which they were formed.

-If you need help forming your and would like help with your , there are formation service providers that can assist. or
+If you need help forming your LLC or business entity and would like help with your Articles of Organization, there are formation service providers that can assist.

 They streamline the process for you and are there to answer questions, fix mistakes, and help with legal advice and needs.

-Many of them even take care of your yearly maintenance and filings for you and offer as well.
+Many of them even take care of your yearly maintenance and filings for you and offer registered agent service as well.